ori-coval/ftc-pathplanner/README.md

-# MISHMASH Robot Template
+# MISHMASH Autonomous Template

-This was made in the 2023-2024 CENTERSTAGE Offseason
+This is the repo representing the Autonomous made in the 2023-24 Offseason